Case results summary

 Pressure

-The relative pressure at the boundaries of the type inlet or outlet is shown.
+The relative static pressure at the boundaries of the type inlet or outlet is shown.
 The property is presented in the unit Pascal (Pa)(Pa), bar (bar)(bar) or pounds per square inch (PSI)(PSI).

 Flow Rate